haskell/cabal/doc/cabal-project.rst

         tag: e76fdc753e660dfa615af6c8b6a2ad9ddf6afe70
         post-checkout-command: autoreconf -i

-cabal-install 3.4 sdists the ``source-repository-package`` repositories and uses resulting tarballs as project packages.
+cabal-install 3.4 sdists the ``source-repository-package`` repositories provided and uses the resulting tarballs as project packages.
-This allows sharing of packages across different projects.
+It gathers the names of the packages from the appropriate .cabal file in the version control repository, and allows their use just like hackage or locally defined packages.

 .. cfg-field:: type: VCS kind